-The push for development of a regional TDM program stems from the Greenhouse Gas (GHG) reduction legislation and rulemakings occurring between 2019 and 2022.
-Important legislation and statewide initiatives that passed include:
+The recent push for development of a regional TDM program stems from the Greenhouse Gas (GHG) reduction legislation and rulemakings occurring between 2019 and 2022.
+These solidify the longstanding focus on congestion, limited resources for capacity construction, and air quality.
+Important legislation and statewide initiatives that passed between 2019 and 2022 include:

-- HB19-1261, which set statewide goals for GHG reductions compared to 2005 levels - o 26 percent reduction by 2025 - o 50 percent reduction by 2030 - o 90 percent reduction by 2050 - Colorado GHG Pollution Reduction Roadmap, which identified a pathway to meet the HB19-1261 goals with strategies and GHG reduction targets by sector - SB21-260, which requires the Colorado Department of Public Health and Environment (CDPHE) and Metropolitan Planning Organizations (MPOs) to account for GHG emissions - HB22-1026, which restructured an existing tax deduction into a tax credit for employers providing alternative transportation options
+- HB19-1261, which set statewide goals for GHG reductions compared to 2005 levels - o 26 percent reduction by 2025 - o 50 percent reduction by 2030 - o 90 percent reduction by 2050 - Colorado GHG Pollution Reduction Roadmap, which identified a pathway to meet the HB19-1261 goals with strategies and GHG reduction targets by sector - SB21-260, which requires the Colorado Department of Transportation (CDOT) and Metropolitan Planning Organizations (MPOs) to account for GHG emissions - HB21-1076, which requires internet carpooling apps to register with CDOT, separating them from transportation network companies - HB22-1026, which restructured an existing tax deduction into a tax credit for employers providing alternative transportation options

-Other initiatives were rescinded or not approved, including:
+Other initiatives were rescinded or not approved due to feedback or lack of support, including:

-- 2021 Employee Traffic Reduction Program (ETRP) Rulemaking, which would have required large employers to develop and implement a plan to reduce the number of SOV trips by employees to and from the work site - HB22-1138, which would have required ETRP efforts and providing funding for Transportation Management Organizations (TMOs) to assist with implementation
+- 2021 Employee Traffic Reduction Program (ETRP) Rulemaking, which would have required large employers to develop and implement a plan to reduce the number of SOV trips by employees to and from the work site (Air Quality Control Commission) - HB22-1138, which would have required ETRP efforts by large employers and provided funding for Transportation Management Organizations (TMOs) to assist with implementation

 As of summer 2022, TDM initiatives are voluntary.
 Although the NFRMPO is leading the regional TDM Action Plan effort, local communities have similar initiatives.
-Fort Collins and Colorado State University are actively developing TDM Plans and will be incorporated into the regional TDM Action Plan.
+Fort Collins and Colorado State University are actively developing TDM Plans.